 The installation clearance at 1‰ is then: 39mm*0.001 = 0.039mm

-Result: A piston with a diameter of 38.96 mm is to be used.
+Result: A piston with a diameter of 38.96mm must be used.

-Note: Piston coatings such as the Blue Saphir coating have a thickness of approx. 10-20μm and are not taken into account in the installation clearance.
-If the installation clearance selected is too high, the running noise and wear will increase.
-If the clearance selected is too small, cold welding can occur between the piston and the raceway.
-It is therefore important to determine the installation clearance as precisely as possible.
+Note: Piston coatings such as the Blue Sapphire coating have a thickness of approx. 10-20μm and are not taken into account for the installation clearance.
+If the installation clearance is too high, running noise and wear increase.
+If the clearance is too small, cold welding can occur between the piston and the raceway.
+It is therefore important to determine the installation clearance as accurately as possible.

 The next step is to calculate the ring kick game.
-This can be determined by installing the piston ring without the piston in the cylinder.
-Note: The piston ring must be orthogonal to the raceway, otherwise incorrect measurements may occur.
+This can be determined by installing the piston ring without a piston in the cylinder.
+Note: The piston ring must be orthogonal to the raceway otherwise incorrect measurements can occur.

-The ring joint play can now be spied out using a feeler gauge.
-It should be at least 4‰ of the nominal diameter.
+The ring kick game can now be spied out using a feeler gauge.
+It should be at least 4‰ from the nominal diameter.

 Here is an example: